Skip to main content

 Hub Offline

-If you receive an alert indicating that a Hub is offline, the Hub is not sending data to the Cloud.
+The Hub is not sending data to the Cloud.

 Repeater Offline

-If you receive an alert indicating that a Repeater is offline, the Repeater is not sending data to the Hub.
+The Repeater is not sending data to the Hub.

 Low Battery